Information to Help you Navigate a Trump Trifecta Government Shutdown

 Will military service members be impacted?

-During a government shutdown, military service members will be forced to work without pay.
-They will receive retroactive pay once the government reopens.
+During a government shutdown, military service members are expected and required to work.
+Service members will receive retroactive pay once the government reopens.

 What happens to government employees during a government shutdown?